Roy Lanham

-Roy Howard Lanham (January 16, 1923 – February 14, 1992) was an American guitarist.
+Roy Howard Lanham (January 16, 1923 – February 14, 1991) was an American guitarist.
 Best known for his work with the Western-style vocal band Sons of the Pioneers between 1961 and 1986, he had a long career that spanned from the prewar years to his death.
 His main style was early country and Western swing, although he could also play jazz remarkably well.
 His name never quite achieved widespread notoriety; but within the music industry and his peers, he was considered on a par with the likes of Merle Travis and Chet Atkins.

 Biography

-The Early Years
+Early years

-Roy Lanham was born in Corbin, KY.
+Roy Lanham was born in Corbin, Kentucky.
 He learned to play the guitar at an early age, and by his teenage years he was playing rhythm guitar for different bands' radio performances.
 In 1939, country singer and humorist Archie Campbell auditioned Lanham for inclusion in his group, and was so impressed by the youngster's playing that Lanham left with Campbell's group on the very next day.
 After moving to Knoxville, TN, he worked with the band The Stringdusters, which included two eclectic musicians also well versed in jazz—Homer Haynes and Jethro Burns (who would later become the musical humor duo Homer and Jethro).
 The two introduced Lanham to jazz, and he soon became influenced by the guitar-playing of the likes of Charlie Christian and Django Reinhardt.

 In 1940, Lanham formed a group called The Fidgety Four, which was soon joined by singer and composer Gene Austin.
 The name of the band was soon changed to The Whippoorwills because of a line from Austin's classic song My Blue Heaven.
 Lanham played with the Whippoorwills until 1955, when they disbanded.
 During the 1940s he also played with the Delmore Brothers and his Gibson L-5 guitar, electrified by means of a DeArmond pickup, can be heard in the majority of the brothers' King recording sessions, a guitar that he later discarded in favor of a hollow-body Epiphone Emperor.
 Other notable names for which he performed was Western swing Hank Penny's, in which Lanham's driving, jazzy guitar soloing were a signature feature; also, Loretta Lynn, Spade Cooley and others.

 In 1950, a busy Lanham would join the Los Angeles cast of the Smiley Burnette radio show.
 He would appear in between 300 and 400 episodes of the show.